jonhenrikaavitsland/aavitsland-starter/README.md

 - click to replace existing package file, then rename project name.
 - create a .github folder and move workflow folder inside.
 - npm i
+- if you have a .husky folder, delete it before running next step!
 - npx mrm@2 lint-staged